MicrosoftDocs/win32-pr.it-it/desktop-src/lwef/-search-2x-ipropertyfiltercollection-count.md

 ## <a name="property-value"></a>Valore proprietà

-Restituisce un puntatore al numero di filtri nella raccolta.
+restituisce un puntatore al numero di filtri nella raccolta.

 ## <a name="requirements"></a>Requisiti